-Every design, web or comms project has its own challenges.
+Every design, web or comms project has its own challenges with their PMO services.
 Maybe it’s a woolly brief or unrealistic client expectations.
 Impossible timings or squeezed budgets.
 A technology conundrum or a personality clash.
 Or, God forbid, all of these things.

 If you’ve been around the block, you’ll know these challenges come with the territory and are relatively straightforward to fix.
 Refine the brief, manage expectations, adjust timings, re-negotiate budgets, rewrite code, massage an ego (or God forbid, all of the above).